Tax-Free Childcare: Paid work

 First 12 months of business

-The 12 months starts from the commencement of the trade, profession or vocation.
+A start up period is the period of 12 months from the commencement of the trade, profession or vocation.
 Only one start-up period is allowed every five years.

 The earnings thresholds